Champion Bay Senior High School

-Champion Bay Senior High School (previously John Willcock College) is a comprehensive public co-educational middle day school, located in Karloo, a suburb of Geraldton, a regional centre 424 km north west of Perth, Western Australia.
+Champion Bay Senior High School (previously John Willcock College) is a Secondary Education School, located in Geraldton, a regional centre 424 km north west of Perth, Western Australia.

 Overview

 The school was established in 1975 as a high school catering for students from Year 8 to Year 10.
 In 1983 the first cohort of Year 11 students occurred and the school became John Willcock Senior High School.
 The school was amalgamated with Geraldton Senior College in 1997 and was known as the Geraldton Secondary College (Highbury Campus).
 By 2003 the name was changed again to John Willcock College and the school catered for students from Year 8 to 9 with most students continuing onto the senior college upon graduating.
 In 2019 the school was renamed and commenced the process of becoming a full six-year high school, with the addition of a new year group each year for the next three years.

 The school was named after John Willcock, the 15th premier of Western Australia.